All denominations of banknotes weren’t in real circulation in Barbados until after the island’s Independence in 1966.

 — The official launch date of the new series.

-Note: The older ‘family’ of banknotes feature a vignette of the Parliament Buildings and the Careenage.
+Note: The older ‘family’ of banknotes feature a scene of the Parliament Buildings and the Careenage.

 Banknotes currently in circulation in Barbados are: